l30nard0/mif/doc/readme.txt

 When private (local) addresses are used, a larger address pool should be allocated since each node (computer) might require several IP addresses.

-If IPv4 address pool isn't a problem, implementation of IPv4 into MIF-pvdman should be relatively simple.
+If IPv4 address pool isn't a problem, implementation of IPv4 into PvD-manager should be relatively simple.

 Creating dual stack PvDs won't be a problem since it just requires to add